 Careers that once unfolded predictably are now defined by constant revision.
-Technology, global shifts, and new social expectations have changed what it means to stay capable.
-The people thriving in this environment are rarely those who cling to a single path.
-They’re the ones drawing connections between different areas and reshaping themselves as the world shifts around them.
+Technology, global changes, and new social contexts have transformed the notion of being capable.
+The people who seem to flourish in this context seldom hold on to a single perspective.
+Instead, they are often bridging the connections among various spaces, developing themselves as the world transforms around them.

-Multidisciplinary thinkers don’t guard one fixed identity.
-They build flexible ones, assembled from overlapping skills and perspectives.
+Multidisciplinary thinkers do not defend one stable identity.
+They would rather build flexible identities, using overlapping perspectives and skills.

 What keeps them valuable isn’t a single expertise but the ability to move between subjects and find relationships others might miss.
-As technology professional Itai Liptz often emphasizes, adaptability has become the most reliable marker of long-term relevance.
+As a technology professional, Itai Liptz often emphasizes that adaptability has become the most reliable marker of long-term relevance.

 “Adaptation isn’t a short-term tactic,” says Liptz, “it’s a way of thinking.
 Learning how these people approach change reveals how anyone can stay relevant without abandoning depth or direction.”